How SMEs can meet the standards for trade

 Check-in and lunch

-Denis Redonnet, Director, WTO, Legal Affairs and Trade in Goods, European Commission, DG TRADE
+Denis Redonnet, Deputy Director-General, European Commission, DG TRADE

 Executive Director, International Trade Centre